magicbell/magicbell-swift/README.md

 }
 ```

-To fetch the users notification preferences, use the `fetch` method as follows:
+To fetch notification preferences, use the `fetch` method as follows:

 ```swift
 user.preferences.fetch { result in